exatoa/Bench4BL/README.md

 ### Inflate the source codes.
 We used multiple versions of source code for the experiment.
 Since the provided archives have only a git repository, you need to check out repositories according to versions that you selected above.
-The script launcher_GitInflator.py clones a git repositories and checks it out into the multiple versions which you selected.
+The script 'launcher_GitInflator.py' clones a git repositories and checks it out into the multiple versions which you selected.
 These source codes are stored into a folder 'Bench/data/[Group Name]/[Project Name]/sources/' automatically.
 > Bench/scripts$ python launcher_GitInflator.py <br />

 ### Build bug repositories
 We need to build a repository for the bug reports with pre-crawled bug reports.
-The bug repository is in XML format and includes bug data which is used in the experiments. launcher_repoMaker.py makes the bug repository that containing entire crawled bug reports information and bug repositories that stores bug reports according to the mapped version.
-But, since we already offer the result of this step in provided subject's archives, use this script if you want to update the bug repositories. launcher_DupRepo.py creates a bug repository file that contains bug information merged duplicate bug reports.
+The bug repository is in XML format and includes bug data which is used in the experiments.
+The 'launcher_repoMaker.py' makes the bug repository that containing entire crawled bug reports information and bug repositories that stores bug reports according to the mapped version.
+But, since we already offer the result of this step in provided subject's archives, use this script if you want to update the bug repositories.
+The 'launcher_DupRepo.py' creates a bug repository file that contains bug information merged duplicate bug reports.

 > Bench/scripts$ python launcher_repoMaker.py <br />
 > Bench/scripts$ python launcher_DupRepo.py <br />